-By I. Dagan Director of Quality Control out system supplied automatic documentation of product acceptability.
+By I. Dagan Director of Quality Control

 A Zero Defects program has been established to obtain the participation of all levels of plant activity in producing quality products in order to enhance our competitive position in the industry.
 This program is pointed toward motivating people to perform properly the first time, and to develop pride and satisfaction in that accomplishment.
 The program takes the positive approach of recognizing exceptional performance with the intent of continuously improving craftsmanship.

 In order to determine the results of this program throughout the factory, existing levels of quality were established and improvement is measured relative to those levels.
 This measurement is displayed in the various areas in the form of trend charts intended to advertise and recognize improved quality.